Yoshihiro Takayama

-Takayama first became known for his toughness after he began competing in mixed martial arts, when he took part in one of the most infamous fights in MMA history at PRIDE 21 against Don Frye.
+Takayama first became known for his toughness after he began competing in mixed martial arts, when he took part in one of the most famous fights in MMA history at PRIDE 21 against Don Frye.
 Through his career Takayama had several career-threatening injuries, including a stroke after a match against Kensuke Sasaki in 2004.
 Takayama's career ended with a spinal cord injury in May 2017, which left him paralyzed from the shoulders down.

 Professional wrestling career

 Union of Wrestling Forces International (1992–1996)

 A former rugby player, kendoka and lifeguard, Takayama started his professional wrestling career for shoot-style promotion Union of Wrestling Forces International (UWFI).
 Put under the tutelage of top star Nobuhiko Takada, Takayama debuted against Hiromitsu Kanehara and became a usual competitor of the Junior League Tournaments.
 In 1995, with the interpromotional feuds with New Japan Pro-Wrestling (NJPW) and WAR, he allied himself with Yoji Anjo and Kenichi Yamamoto to form the semi-serious "Golden Cups" stable.
 They competed extensively against NJPW representatives, most notably against Masahiro Chono's Ookami Gundan unit.
 The trio was famous for their involvement in comedic and parodic skits, like assuming masks in NJPW as the "200% Machines" to mock "Super Strong Machine" Junji Hirata, and playing a pop band gimmick to the point of releasing a CD album in July 1996.
 In WAR, they feuded with Gedo, Jado and Hiromichi Fuyuki, having several important matches against them.